sopan173/WebCrawler/README.md

 	b. type of file to be downloaded

-Extend it fetch only specific data.
+ - Extend it to fetch only specific required data.

 Tech Requirements
 Mysql, Java JSoup Library